futel/dialplan-functions/README-deploy.md

 # Meta-requirements

-AWS credentials should be set up and the us-west-2 region configured, however that is done.
+AWS credentials should be set up, and the us-west-2 region configured, in ~/.aws/credentials.

 AWS should be set up as described in README-aws.